Travel guide

 Nomad / remote work 30 unlimited plan or 30 GB+

-A trick: download Google offline maps and guides before leaving your hotel with Wi-Fi.
-If you're cutting it close, our guide to saving data abroad has settings that can cut consumption in half without you noticing.
+A trick: download Google Maps offline and guides before leaving your hotel with Wi-Fi.
+If you're cutting it close, in our guide to saving data with eSIM on your travels, you'll find settings that reduce consumption by half without you noticing.

-eSIM for Asia: the multi-country guide to staying connected without hassle
+eSIM for Asia: the multi-country guide for connected travel without hassle

 Photo: Ehsan Haque · Pexels

-A good regional eSIM relies on the leading operators in each country, so city coverage is solid.
-In very rural destinations (remote islands, mountains), it might be weaker, just as it would be with any local card.
+A good regional eSIM relies on the leading carriers in each country, so coverage in cities is solid.
+In very rural destinations (remote islands, mountains), it may be weaker, just like any local card would be.

-For reference, these are the operators that a travel eSIM usually connects to in Asia's most visited destinations.
-Knowing this helps you understand why you fly in some areas and not others:
+For reference, these are the carriers a travel eSIM usually connects to in the most visited Asian destinations.
+Knowing this helps you understand why in some areas you'll have great service and in others not so much:

 Thailand AIS, TrueMove Excellent in cities and tourist islands